-Nilakshi Parnidigarmage is the current Dean of Ezra Stiles College at Yale University.
+Nilakshi Parndigamage is the current Dean of Ezra Stiles College at Yale University.
 She has worked at various international human rights organisations in the Hague, Cape Town and Baghdad, and at one of the world’s leading law firms, Quinn Emanuel Urquhart & Sullivan LLP.

 In 2000, Nilakshi was honoured at Buckingham Palace by Prince Philip for winning the ESU International Public Speaking Competition.
 Here we talk about her involvement in the ESU and the ways in which public speaking has helped her throughout her vibrant career.